Skip to main content

 try:

-next_button = await stagehand.page.observe(
+next_button = await client.sessions.observe(

 )

-if not next_button:
+if not next_button.data.result:

 break